ABOUT THE AUTHOR

 Effie Pasagiannis is a first generation Greek-American lawyer, writer and curator based in New York City.
 Effie's poetry has been featured in various journals and anthologies such as Snapdragon Journal, The Write Launch, Platform Review, Anti-Heroin Chic, the Raw Art Review, Pen + Brush In Print Issue 1, and Stanford University’s Mantis Press (Poetry & Protest print issue, April 2019).

 As a curator, Effie brings together writers and other artists to collaborate and showcase their work in soul-nourishing spaces.
 She is an avid proponent of personal transformation and an advocate for educational, criminal justice, immigration and environmental reform.
 She looks forward to more readings and events post pandemic.

 The title Anagnorisis (Greek: “recognition”), in a literary work, refers to the startling discovery that produces a change from ignorance to knowledge.
-It is discussed by Aristotle in the Poetics as an essential part of the plot of a tragedy, although anagnorisis occurs in comedy, epic, and, at a later date, the novel as well.
+It is discussed by Aristotle in Poetics as an essential part of the plot of a tragedy, although anagnorisis occurs in comedy, epic, and, at a later date, the novel as well.
 Anagnorisis usually involves revelation.

 This collection is divided into three parts: Agonas (Greek: “struggle”); Aporia (Greek: “questioning”); and Anastasis (Greek: “rebirth/transcendence”).

 Get in touch to order your copy today and let me know what you think.

 The Book Launch event was held on Tuesday, January 14 at Poets House in NYC. https://poetshouse.org/event/literary-partners-program-book-launch-for-effie-pasagiannis-anagnorisis/